Professor

 Abrams, K. M., Dietsch, A., & Bice, C. (2025).
 Shaping camper behavior to protect wildlife: Effects of a social marketing approach in national parks.
 Environmental Communication. https://doi.org/10.1080/17524032.2025.2483280

 Bice, C., Anderson, A. A., Abrams, K. M., Ford, B., Magzamen, S., Pierce, J. R., & Fischer, E. V. (2025).
-Air Aware: a theory-driven, co-designed air quality communication campaign to promote health protective behaviors among outdoor workers.
+Air Aware: A theory-driven, co-designed air quality communication campaign to promote health protective behaviors among outdoor workers.
 Journal of Applied Communication Research. https://doi.org/10.1080/00909882.2025.2564074

 Scott, D., Anderson, A. A., Abrams, K. M., Long, M., Ford, B., Magzamen, S., & Duncan, C. G. (2025).
 Dog owners are concerned about ambient air quality and require veterinary guidance.
 Journal of the American Veterinary Medical Association. https://doi.org/10.2460/javma.25.02.0124